-When not behaving like a wiseacre, the Clubwoman writes about golf for the LPGA Women’s Network and the Albany Times Union.
+When not Advancing or ensuring No Bad Dates, the Clubwoman writes about golf for the LPGA Women’s Network and the Times Union.
 You won’t get any swing tips from her, but she has plenty to say about the social anthropology of a complex, infuriating, and profoundly gratifying pastime.
 As a #laterlifejock, she recently added running and rowing to her athletic pastimes and essay topics.
 Below links to the latest essays appearing in The Pace Setter, you’ll find links to selected Times Union posts, to be collected someday into a book called Preferred Lies.

 I don’t just run for my body, I run for my brain.
 That may explain why, in the seventh decade of life, I continue to pursue plastic trophies and fake-bronze medals with the avidity of an 8-year-old.